lcrojanouninorte/100-days-of-code/log.md

 **Thoughts:** I need to review the canvas manual to remember how to obtain the drawing context.

 **Link to work:** n/a

+### Day 2: August 29, 2023

+**Today's Progress** : Implemented canvas in HTML and JavaScript to draw a snake and food on the display.

+**Thoughts:** I need to review the canvas manual to remember how to obtain the drawing context.

+**Link to work:** n/a

+### Day 1: August 28, 2023

+**Today's Progress** : Implemented canvas in HTML and JavaScript to draw a snake and food on the display.

+**Thoughts:** I need to review the canvas manual to remember how to obtain the drawing context.

+**Link to work:** n/a